1ST-YEAR CORE MODULE FOR THE ENGLISH AND HISTORY DEGREE

 - Week 10: CRITIQUE: John Guillory, “Literary Study and the Modern System of the Disciplines”; Judith Butler, “What is Critique?
 An Essay on Foucault’s Virtue”; Eve Kosofsky Sedgwick, “Paranoid Reading and Reparative Reading”

 Core text: Alison Bechdel, Fun Home

-- Week 11: INHERITANCE: Hobsbawm and Ranger, The Invention of Tradition; Nora, “Between Memory and History”; Thompson, The Voice of the Past
+- Week 11: INHERITANCE: Eric Hobsbawm and Terence Ranger, The Invention of Tradition; Pierre Nora, “Between Memory and History”; Paul Thompson, The Voice of the Past

-- Week 12: MEMORIALIZATION: Lowenthal, The Past is a Foreign Country; Doss, Memorial Mania: Public Feeling in America; Crimp, “The Spectacle of Mourning” and “Portraits of People with AIDS”
+- Week 12: MEMORIALIZATION: David Lowenthal, The Past is a Foreign Country; Erika Doss, Memorial Mania: Public Feeling in America; Douglas Crimp, “The Spectacle of Mourning” and “Portraits of People with AIDS”

-- Week 14: TRAUMA: LaCapra, “Trauma, Absence, Loss”; Suleiman, Crises of Memory and the Second World War; Eyerman, Cultural Trauma: Slavery and the Formation of African American Identity
+- Week 14: TRAUMA: Dominick LaCapra, “Trauma, Absence, Loss”; Sara Suleiman, Crises of Memory and the Second World War; Ron Eyerman, Cultural Trauma: Slavery and the Formation of African American Identity

 UNIT 4: Where is History Going?